 - Between 1st and 2nd finger hole – Small Handed 32mm, Standard: 35mm, Large-Holed: 35mm

 - Between 2nd and 3rd finger hole – Small Handed 31mm, Standard: 33mm, Large-Holed: 34mm

 - Between 4th and 5th finger hole – Small Handed 31mm, Standard: 32mm, Large-Holed: 33mm

 - Between 5th and 6th finger hole – Small Handed 29mm, Standard: 32mm, Large-Holed: 33mm

-What doesn’t come with the Folk Flute, and is not offered as an option:
+What does NOT come with the Folk Flute, and is not offered as an option:

-- hard-shell case, end cap, rings, tuning slide, keys
+- a case of any kind, end cap, rings, tuning slide, keys

 - customization of any kind